Capital Gains Tax & Property Tax on Property Sale in Pakistan (2026)

 Updated for 2026: Under the Finance Act, 2026, the applicable rates for residential property transactions in Karachi (Sindh) include Stamp Duty – 3%, Registration Fee – 1%, Town/Levy Fee – 1%, Buyer Withholding Tax (Section 236K – Active Filer) – 1.25%, and Seller Withholding Tax (Section 236C – Active Filer) – 2.75%.
 Capital Gains Tax (CGT), where applicable, depends on the provisions of the Income Tax Ordinance, 2001, including the nature of the property, the holding period, and the taxpayer's status.
 Property valuation tables and tax rates may be amended through future Finance Acts, FBR notifications, or Government of Sindh notifications.
 Therefore, taxpayers should always verify the latest applicable rates before completing any property transaction.

-Overview: taxes on a property sale in Pakistan
+What should you know about Overview: taxes on a property sale in Pakistan?

 When property is sold in Pakistan, two separate federal tax mechanisms apply simultaneously: